Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 RULE FIVE: Sometimes you have to hunt the good stuff.

 You may create moments of pure bliss or contentment over the holidays.
 You may also experience stress, frustration and irritation.
-You don’t have to sink into misery or generalise from a spat.
 At those times, it’s helpful to remind yourself (and everyone else) of the good stuff.
 What was the best moment of the day?
 What felt most worthwhile?
 Who helped make that happen?
+NEW ZEALAND INSTITUTE OF WELLBEING & RESILIENCE

-Make sure you have these discussions around the festive tables, it makes a change from the festive blame game.
+Have these good discussions around the festive tables, it makes a change from the festive blame game.
 Remind the family of shared good times, the fun you’ve had together.
 Capture the great moments in pictures or shared words.

 Look back over the day for the small nuggets of gold and take every opportunity to savour and repeat stories of the great moments.
-In psychology, this is called capitalising and it reinforces the memories that will remain with you for years to come.
+It reinforces good memories that will remain with you for years to come.

 RULE SIX: Is what you’re doing helping or harming you?